|Roman Empire||Septimius Severus (145-211)||Apr. 14, 193||Feb. 4, 211|

 292 Roman consuls: ?
 Afranius Hannibalianus and ?
 Julius Asclepiodotus.

 293 The 268th Olympiad.
 Diocletian attempts to reform the admin. of the empire, dividing it into E and W parts, each with two prefectures or divisions (Gaul and Italy in the W, Illyricum and the East in the E), each with its own praetorian prefect, further divided into several dioceses under vicars (vicarii); he appoints Serbian-born Constantius I Chlorus (the Pale) (Flavius Valerius Constantius Chlorus) (250-306) (father of Constantine I the Great) as 2nd Caesar of the West, and Galerius (Gaius Galerius Valerius Maximianus) (250-311) as 2nd Caesar of the East, beginning the Roman Tetrarchy; both Caesars have to marry one of Diocletian's daughters, and Constantius I has to divorce his sure-to-get-gas wife (St.) Helena (248-329) (alleging non-patrician origin) before marrying candy-pants Theodora Augusta; Galerius governs most of the Balkan provinces, while Constantius governs Gaul, immediately going after Carausius and driving him back to Britain, where he is murdered by his minister Alectus (-296), who dons his purple - give it to me momma?
-Bahram II dies, and his son Bahram (Varahan) III becomes shah of Persia, but is deposed by his uncle Narses (Narseh) (-302) after a few mo., who fights with his brother and rival Hormizd, keeping him from the throne; Tiridates III/IV the Great becomes a Persian vassal.
+Bahram II dies, and his son Bahram (Wahram) (Warahan) (Varahan) III becomes Sassanian shah #6 of Persia, but in a few mo. is deposed by his uncle Narses (Narseh) (Narseus)(-303), who becomes Sassanian shah #7 of Persia (until 303), fighting with his brother and rival Hormizd, keeping him from the throne; Tiridates III/IV the Great becomes a Persian vassal.
 Diocletian lays the foundation for the Later or Byzantine (quadripartite) Roman Empire, increasing the number of provinces to 116, grouped into dioceses under the control of vicars, and dividing the empire into four admin. prefectures, each under a praetorian prefect, who is asst. to one of the two Augusti and two Caesars (East and West); sick of provincial cmdrs. turning pretender, Diocletian for the first time separates the military and civil power; the army is reorganized into limitanei who garrison the frontiers, and mobile limitanei grouped around the Augusti and Caesars; meanwhile disorder continues, prices rise, taxes are high, and people shirk army duty - like the U.S. in the 1960s-70s?
 Roman consuls: Gaius Aurelius Valerius Diocletianus Jovius and Marcus Aurelius Valerius Maximianus Herculius.

 294 Roman consuls: Gaius Flavius Valerius Constantius Chlorus and Gaius Galerius Valerius Maximianus.
-Births: Egyptian ascetic monk St. Amun (Ammon) (d.
+Births: Egyptian ascetic monk St. Amun (Ammon) (Ammonas) (Amoun) (Ammonius the Hermit) (d.
 357) in Mariotis; named after Egyptian god Amun, don't ask?; persuades his wife to swear a vow of chastity on their wedding night, and lives with her for 18 years without doing the wild thing, then heads for the Nitrian Desert to become a monk while she founds a convent.

 297 The 269th Olympiad.
 Early in the year Diocletian quashes the Egyptian revolt and kills pretender Domitianus.
 The Romans under Gallerius invade Persia to restore Tiridates III/IV the Great, but are defeated near Carrhae, and Narses invades Mesopotamia, but is defeated and forced to sign a peace with Rome ceding the territory W of the Tigris River, ending the Fifth Roman-Persian War (begun 296); St. Gregory the Illuminator, son of Chosrov I's assassin Anak, who had been imprisoned in a starvation pit for 12-14 years on the Ararat Plain under the modern-day Church of Khor Virap near Artashat is released to help restore insane Tiridates III/IV to sanity, and goes on to work on his paganism habit too.
 Roman consuls: Marcus Aurelius Valerius Maximianus Herculius and Gaius Galerius Valerius Maximianus.